-A pumpkin wreath that acts like a vase is easy to create using fall flowers, berries and grasses attached to a grapevine wreath base.
+A floral pumpkin wreath that acts as a vase is easy to create using fall flowers, berries, and grasses attached to a grapevine wreath base.

 Floral Pumpkin Wreath

 The funny thing is that we just purchased a new front door, with sidelights to help bring more light into the house.
 I guess I’ll have to give one of these away or move it somewhere else in the house.